phwt/uplay-invisible-mode/README.md

 If all this applies your Uplay are now completely offlined!
 Enjoy!

-When you are done type in anything except `0` or `1` or just simply press the `X` button on top-right corner and the process will be terminated.

-### Notes

-- Don't enable before you launch the game or your game will not be able to launch.
-And disable it before you close the game (for cloud synchronization)
-- Enabling this will not instantly put you in offline mode.
-It may took about 30s - 1m for you to be completely offline.
-Same for disabling it took about 30s - 1m to appear online again.
+### 5. When you are done.

+When you have finished your game.
+Quit the game then type in `0` to disable the rule.
+Same for enabling you will not instantly online.
+After Uplay client has established connection with the server.
+You can now sync your progress with the cloud.